catalyzeio/policies/source/sections/roles_policy.md

 12. Reports security efforts and incidents to administration immediately upon discovery.
 Responsibilities in the case of a known ePHI breach are documented in the [Bind Breach Policy](./#breach).

 13. The Security Officer facilitates the communication of security updates and reminders to all workforce members to which it pertains.
-Examples of security updates and reminders include, but are not limited to:
+Examples of security updates and reminders include, but are not limited to:  TODO: need a lunch & learn and/or training overview session of some sort for EEs
 	1. Latest malicious software or virus alerts;
 	2. Bind’s requirement to report unauthorized attempts to access ePHI;
 	3. Changes in creating or changing passwords;